Types of Financial Aid

 Subject to Return of Title IV: Yes

 Pell Grants are the foundation of Financial Aid.
-It is a need based grant that only the students with the highest need qualify for.
-The Pell Grant is awarded on a complex matrix related to the Cost of Attendance, enrollment level, and Expected Family Contribution (EFC).
+It is a need-based grant that only the students with the highest need qualify for.
+The Pell Grant is awarded on a complex matrix related to a student’s Cost of Attendance, enrollment level, and Student Aid Index (SAI).

 Enrollment Level Range: 1 or more credit